- The School Plague You Never Heard About Adverse Childhood Experiences - July 1, 2023

 Additionally, think about where those students are or will be once they reach adulthood.
 More often than not, we're going to associate them with some major adult problems of their own, ranging from transience, joblessness, unplanned pregnancies, arrests, drug use, and more.
 Even worse, we can often see these children grow into adults and become part of the perpetuating problem.
 They have a high chance of continuing the adverse childhood experiences of children they'll meet in their lifetime.

 This needs to matter to teachers.
 Because there's a chance for us to stop ACEs before they manifest.

 Granted, if we teach students for 45 minutes a day and 180 days a year, we're spending the equivalency of 135 hours or roughly 3.5 work weeks with them.
 That's a solid amount of time to cause and create positive influence, but it's hard to counter even just one of these awful experiences listed above; it's much worse when these children are subjected to them on a regular basis.

 But it's something we have to try to do.

-Dr. Burke Harris ends her TedTalk by challenging us - especially us educators - to think about how though "the science is clear," we're overlooking the adverse childhood experiences of children.
+Dr. Burke Harris ends her TedTalk by challenging us - especially us educators - to think about how, though "the science is clear," we're overlooking the adverse childhood experiences of children.
 If a kid came into our room with a broken leg or a concussion, we make adaptations and modifications for them.
-But if a child is sexually abused or witnesses their mom be beaten for the 4th time this month, do we REALLY expect them to just enter our class ready to learn?
+But if a child is sexually abused or witnesses their mom being beaten for the 4th time this month, do we REALLY expect them just to enter our class ready to learn?

-Without looking at the whole child, the traumatic experiences they encounter, and changing the way we teach, coach, advise, or guide students - that's exactly what we're doing.
+Without looking at the whole child, the traumatic experiences they encounter, and changing how we teach, coach, advise, or guide students - that's exactly what we're doing.